furudean/cbzm/README.md

 ## installation

-it is assumed you have python>=3.11 with pip installed
+it is assumed you have python>=3.11 with [pipx](https://github.com/pypa/pipx) installed

 ```
-pip install cbzm
+pipx install cbzm
 ```

 ## use